Multidisciplinary Diabetic Foot and Wound Clinic

-According to the , more than 60% of all lower-limb amputations occur in people with diabetes.
-The p to 55% of those who have had an amputation will experience the loss of their second leg within two to three years.
+According to the , more than 60 percent of all lower-limb amputations occur in people with diabetes.
+The p to 55 percent of those who have had an amputation will experience the loss of their second leg within two to three years.
 At the Multidisciplinary Diabetic Foot and Wound Clinic, patients can receive regular consultation, treatment and education to prevent foot problems and amputation whenever possible.
 Patients can meet with a vascular surgeon, podiatrist and endocrinologist all in the same clinic.
 This comprehensive approach allows for better management of any foot issues relating to diabetes.

 appointment at the Multidisciplinary Diabetic Foot and Wound Clinic, please call 410-955-5165.